By Mike McDaniel,

 Advisors were quick to demand the Riskalyze GPA™ at the holdings-level, and in preparation for some exciting announcements at this year's Fearless Investing Summit, our Risk and Methodology team got busy working.

 Today, we are thrilled to announce enhanced Riskalyze GPA™ analytics, including holdings-level GPAs.
 Now advisors can answer questions like "how can I easily determine the best investment in a given sector or category?"

 Riskalyze GPA™ is a quantitative expression of the efficiency of an investment, strategy, or portfolio with respect to risk-adjusted returns.
 This clearly demonstrates, in a single number, the relationship between historical performance, and downside risk.
 The primary drivers of the Riskalyze GPA™ include returns (geometric average returns vs Sharpe's discrete arithmetic returns) and downside risk, and GPA also takes things like dividends and expense ratios into consideration.
+Based on months of feedback, additional analysis and our desire to deploy our GPA at the security-level in addition to the portfolio level we adjusted the median GPA a bit.
+This creates a more diverse distribution of GPAs across our scale from 1.0 - 4.3 and allows additional granularity for advisors and portfolio managers alike.
 Our algorithm also properly accounts for risk-free rates used in risk-adjusted returns, another shortfall of other metrics like Sharpe Ratio.

 The Riskalyze GPA™ ranking system elegantly highlights how a given investment, model or portfolio stacks up against others of a similar risk exposure.